Mark Pearson

 Canada'S Representative On The Eiti International Board And Chair Of The Validation Committee

-Represented Canada on the International Board of the Extractive Industries Transparency Initiative, an internationally developed, voluntary initiative involving governments, civil society and industry that strengthens governance mechanisms by improving transparency and accountability in the transfer of payments between oil, gas and mining industries and.
+Represented Canada on the International Board of the Extractive Industries Transparency Initiative, an internationally developed, voluntary initiative involving governments, civil society and industry that strengthens governance mechanisms by improving transparency and accountability in the transfer of payments between oil, gas and mining industries and host governments.
+Chaired the Validation Committee, comprising members of the multi-stakeholder EITI Board to: develop a new validation model to better support the EITI Standard; lead the review of country validation reports; and make recommendations to the Board for decision.

 Feb 2009 - Jun 2019